Miranda NG: Version 0.8.x

 Version 0.8 of Miranda IM was released on 17 June 2009.
 It included a new Account Manager which supports multiple accounts per protocol (doing away with DLL renaming), built-in SSL support, various enhancements and bugfixes for the core and plugins.

 A PCWorld Magazine review of version 0.8.16 noted its addon capability, but stated, "Miranda's user interface leaves something to be desired" while referring to its login status icons, wishing for easier management and grouping of contacts, easy blocking/reporting of spammers, and ultimately recommending it "for those who use only surface capabilities of instant messengers."

 Version 0.9.x

 Version 0.9 of Miranda IM was released on 24 August 2010.
 It consists of many new features focused on improving Unicode support and overall protocol improvements.
 It is also the first Miranda IM version to feature an official 64-bit build.

 Version 0.10.x

 Version 0.10 of Miranda IM was released on 18 July 2012.
 It consists of enhancements to Miranda IM 0.9.x including improved language support and improved networking support.

-After years of being self-hosted, version 0.10.80 was transferred to SourceForge on 25 April 2018. the project has seen no activity since.
+After years of being self-hosted, version 0.10.80 was transferred to SourceForge on 25 April 2018.

-Sometime in August 2019 the official Miranda IM website disappeared and was replaced by irrelevant boilerplate content.